itinance/tinygeo/README.md

 tinygeo
 =======

-Provides classes for geographic calculations and related data structures
+Provides classes for geographic calculations and related data structures.